 - City of Tucson Environmental Services provides roll-off container rental and waste disposal, for private residential and commercial property cleanup efforts.
 Fees apply.
 Roll-off dumpsters also available to registered neighborhood associations and groups of neighborhood volunteers.
 Call (520) 791-3171 for assistance.
 Other waste hauling options are also available for city and county residents and businesses; see additional listings in the TCB Reduce-Reuse-Recycle Environmental Directory.

 - City of Tucson Police Department assists with enforcement regarding junked or unlicensed cars parked along roadsides or easements, as well as neighborhood watch programs.
-Please call (520) 791-4444 for non-emergency reports.
+Please call (520) 791-4444 for general non-emergency police department information.

 - Tucson-Pima Arts Council provides assistance with review of murals and other public art projects to beautify and improve neighborhood public areas and other community-sponsored projects.
 Call (520) 624-0595 for more info.